-"How'd she know that?" he uttered with awe, remembering the route that took him from the airport down the lane of scantily clad women flagging down cars because buses didn't seem to be going down Davies Street.
+"How'd she know that?" the wayward Forest Gump clone, and clown, uttered with awe, remembering the route that took him from the airport down the lane of scantily clad women flagging down cars because buses didn't seem to be going down Davies Street.
 "How'd she know I got here through Davies Street?" he commented to the crowd, sharing his wonderment at the clairvoyance of his new Spirit Helper.
 "And let's see," Atti forged on as she touched John's forehead with the impersonality of a whore, while he accepted it as a blessing from an Angel.
 "Only room for a one syllable word in here.
 John...John...Jones, no. Stone, maybe, mind like a rock.
 Not enough guilt to be a Stein, smiles too much to be a Bernstein."
-Bernie got the joke, an inside dig, and admiration at the expense of the name his grandfather gave himself after passing through Ellis Island, to work his way out of the Ukrainian Jewish community and into the German one.
+Bernie got the joke delivered at the expense of the name his own grandfather gave himself after passing through Ellis Island, to work his way out of the Ukrainian Jewish community and into the American German one.

 "Of course," Atti continued, confident her ship had arrived and would get her safely across the big waters.
 "John SMITH.
 The clerk at the Pink Pussy know your relatives, very, very well."
 "Hey, she knew my name, too!"
 John exclaimed to the crowd whose stonecold faces were red with laugher, according to the Taoist color assigned to that emotion.
-Atti breathed a sigh of relief, gave thanks to a God she hoped existed beyond the one everyone was told to pray to, and prepared to go on.
-But seeing John Smith flashing out a copy of his driver's license with his Christian and Surname clearly spelt out under his wide-open blue eyes made her flash-contemplate a billion possibilities, all too weird and dangerous to dwell on, at least right now.
+Atti breathed a sigh of relief, gave thanks to a God she hoped existed.
+The One beyond the deity everyone was told to pray to.
+Jokes were formulating in her head faster than she could see or say them.
+But seeing John Smith flashing out a copy of his driver's license with his Christian and Surname clearly spelt out under his wide-open blue eyes made her contemplate a billion more possibilities, all too weird and dangerous to dwell on, at least right now.
 Coincidences don't happen, just jinxed accidents and baited traps, she thought as she looked around the room for the Reeper man, or woman, again.
 "She recognized me," John repeated again and again as he showed his fellow spectators his license and likeness on it.
 "She knows who I am, and what I came for!"
 "So, John," she continued.
 "Tell us where you come from."
 "Ranson's Lake, Iowa," he belted out proudly.

 "Ah, yes.
 Iowa." the reply in Grouchoese.
 "Proof that Columbus was wrong.
 The world IS flat."
-The uproarious laughter shook the room, circling around the crammed in, beer-stained tables twice before John got the joke and joined in, sharing the enthusiasm of the dig, maybe understanding its meaning.
+The uproarious laughter shook the room, circling around the crammed in, beer-stained tables twice before John got the joke and joined in.
+He shared the enthusiasm of the dig, maybe understanding its meaning.
 "Case in point," Atti countered quickly as John's mule laugh reached peak levels.